 Our ongoing fight Noxious weeds have certainly crossed the borders of areas ESWA is responsible for – Eagles Nest Wilderness, Ptarmigan Peak Wilderness and Holy Cross Wilderness Areas – invading and changing the pristine environment.
 ESWA is working closely with the USFS to manage the forest health in the Wilderness.
 These noxious weeds affect the forest is several ways.
 Currently there are 37 noxious weeds in Summit and Eagle Counties that endanger our Wilderness.
 A major part of this program is to locate infestations and to control the spread of invasive plants that are harmful to the forest.

 The ESWA Noxious Weed Program will develop strategic programs that make use of ESWA’s limited resources – volunteers and funding sources.
 Weed eradication requires a huge time commitment from trained people, spreading herbicide under the supervision of the USFS.
 ESWA does not have many volunteers with training to take part in eradication programs, but it does have many volunteers who can identify, and map weed infestations.
 Mapping infestations is an important need for the USFS because it will help the USFS – who does have resources for eradication – justify a focus on problem infestations in the wilderness areas.

-For more information on the ESWA Invasive weeds program contact Jim Alexander.Map of Weeds on Harrigan Creek We will treat this area in 2019 with our NFF Grant funds.
+For more information on the ESWA Invasive weeds program contact Jim Alexander.Map of Weeds on Harrigan Creek We will treat this area with our NFF Grant funds.